Skip to Main Content

 Aside from variable-rate interest, the Aven HELOC card comes with some fees.
 If you cash out and enroll in the fixed repayment plan, you’ll pay a one-time fee of either 2 percent, 2.5 percent or 4.9 percent, depending on your card agreement.
 The same fee structure applies to balance transfers.

-You won’t pay an origination fee, however, nor for an appraisal, annual fees or a prepayment penalty.
+You’ll pay $29 for any late payments, but you won’t pay an origination fee, appraisal fees, annual fees or a prepayment penalty.

 How to qualify for a HELOC card with Aven

-To be eligible for an Aven HELOC card, you’ll need to have at least 12 percent equity in your home; a FICO credit score of at least 620 and a Vantage credit score of at least 640.
-You can get the card with equity tied to a primary residence or a second home or investment property, but the property can only have one mortgage attached to it at the time you apply for the card.
+To be eligible for an Aven HELOC card, you’ll need to have at least 12 percent equity in your home and a FICO and Vantage credit score of at least 640.
+You can get the card with equity tied to either a primary residence, second home or investment property, but the designated property can only have one mortgage attached to it at the time you apply.

 If you obtain a credit line higher than $100,000, you’ll also need to add Aven and Coastal Community Bank as beneficiaries on your homeowners insurance policy.